Something odd I just drew. Enjoyed drawing the impossible lines. Maybe I’ll redraw it with nice ink and paper, if I get the gumption.

 Everything was pink or white, with sparkly things and butterflies and flowers and elegant script, which was fun.
 I’ll tell you what, when the Japanese market towards women, they don’t pull any punches.
 I actually enjoy the insane levels of over-the-top girliness when it comes to visuals.
 This makes me feel a combination of amused and proud.
 We should all embrace pink with such outrageous, steamroll-your-eyeballs pride.

 (“Sent to War by one lord… Love before death demands another… your own heart.”
-I believe they’re trying to express the same sentiment as Monty Python when they said, “Cake or death?”)
+I believe they’re trying to express the same sentiment as Eddie Izzard when he said, “Cake or death?”)

 I just looked it up and the gameplay style is called a visual novel.
 Essentially this was an illustrated choose-your-own adventure story.
 It shows an image, usually of a beautiful anime guy, and displays text below.
 Sometimes his face will change depending on what he’s saying, but it’s all very static.
 This was fun, I enjoyed this format because I’m old and it reminded me of the old PC games like Might and Magic.
 It was more a novel than a game.